 Yoga blocks aren’t anything new to most avid yoga practitioners.
-In fact, yoga blocks and other props became popular back in the 1960s.
+In fact, yoga blocks and other props like bolsters became popular back in the 1960s.
 Yoga blocks are basically pieces of sturdy foam or core that are used as a tool to dive deeper into the practices of yoga.

 What Are Yoga Blocks?

 Yoga blocks come in a variety of shapes, sizes and even different materials so that you can really get the most out of your yoga sessions.
 Yoga blocks are great for beginners because they can help you to balance and stabilize yourself as you begin to build up the ability to perform the poses on your own.